cbrutomeso/GitHubStarPredictor/README.md

 # GitHub Stars Prediction Model

-This repository contains a machine learning model designed to predict the number of stars a GitHub repository will receive based on various features.
-The model utilizes regression techniques, including XGBoost, and includes data preprocessing, model training, and evaluation processes.
+A machine learning project for predicting the number of stars a GitHub repository will receive based on various repository characteristics.
+The model utilizes regression techniques, and includes data preprocessing, model training, and evaluation processes.

 ## Project Overview